dbrattli/aioreactive/README.md

         return NotImplemented
 ```

-AsyncObserver is a consumer of events and is modelled after the
+AsyncObserver is a consumer of events and is modeled after the
 so-called [consumer interface](http://effbot.org/zone/consumer.htm), the
 enhanced generator interface in
 [PEP-342](https://www.python.org/dev/peps/pep-0342/) and async